cagataygulten/horse-racing-prediction/README.rst

 Note
 ----

+Models file size is a little big.
+In case downloading whole project file as a zip, models.pkl should be downloaded separately.

 It is not permitted to publish whole dataset, therefore, a part of the dataset is created, including all horse statistics of races between only 12/04/2021 and 18/04/2021 for demonstration.
 Date and city can be obtained from The Turkish Jockey Club website.
 (https://www.tjk.org/TR/YarisSever/Info/Page/GunlukYarisProgrami)